SimoneDiLeo/SimoneDiLeo.github.io/_pages/publications.md

 _________________

-Daraio, C.,**Di Leo, S.**, & Simar, L. (2024).
+Daraio, C., **Di Leo, S.**, & Simar, L. (2024).
 Conical FDH Estimators of Directional Distances and Luenberger Productivity Indices for General Technologies (No. 2024009). <i>Université catholique de Louvain, Institute of Statistics, Biostatistics and Actuarial Sciences (ISBA).<i>

+Available at <a href="https://dial.uclouvain.be/pr/boreal/object/boreal%3A285809/datastream/PDF_01/view"> UCL </a>

 _________________